UXN-021/AwesomeDB-USC-DSCI-551-Project/Report.md

 Then the system then proceeds to the next chunk.
 Below is an example of how deletion works in relational DB.

 ![image-20231208184020818](img/image-20231208184020818.png)

+### Deletion

+Relational: We iterate through all chunks and delete the row that meets the condition. retrieving the schema and types information for the table, For each chunk, it opens the file in read and write mode ("r+").
+It reads the typed rows from the chunk using the _read_typed_rows method, which likely involves reading and parsing the rows with their associated data types.
+It truncates the file to prepare for replacement and opens the same file in write mode ("w") and writes back the rows that do not meet the deletion condition.

+NoSQL: For each chunk obtained using _get_table_chunks, the method reads the documents from the chunk using the _read_docs_from_file method.
+It then clears the content of the file using _clear_file.
+Using the filter function, it selects the documents that do not meet the deletion condition.
+Finally, it writes the filtered documents back to the file using the _write_docs_to_file method.

+### Update

+Relational: It retrieves the schema and types information firstly, Iterates Through Chunks and Update Rows: For each chunk obtained using _get_table_chunks, the method opens the file in read and write mode ("r+").
+It reads the typed rows from the chunk using the _read_typed_rows method and clears the file for replacement.
+Then opens the same file in write mode ("w") and iterates through the typed rows.
+For each row, if it meets the specified condition, it updates the row based on the provided data: Converts the row to a dictionary.
+Updates the values in the dictionary based on the new data.
+Converts the updated dictionary back to a row and writes the new row to the file.
+If the row does not meet the condition, it writes the existing row to the file without modification

+NoSQL: reads the documents from the chunk and obtains each chunk.
+It then clears the content of the file For each document in the chunk, if it meets the specified condition: It iterates through the provided data, updating the corresponding fields in the document.
+It writes the updated document back to the file

+### Projection

+In our relational database, the projection method is designed to display specific fields from a table.
+After confirming the existence of the table, we get the schema of the table, and then create a schema for the projected data, either including all fields or only specified fields.
+First we check if the requested fields exist in the table’s schema, printing an error and halting if any field is not found.
+Once verified, it prepares a format string for displaying data and prints the header.
+Then iterates through the table's data chunks, converts each row into a dictionary, and prints only the requested fields using the prepared format.
+The process concludes with a success message, indicating the successful completion of the data projection operation.

+In our NoSQL database system, the projection function begins by verifying the existence of the table.t then reads data in chunks from the table using _get_table_chunks and processes each document with _read_docs_from_file.
+For every document, it either displays the entire document if the user requests all fields or only includes specific fields as per the user's request.
+The method checks each requested field with the field in the document, including them in the result if they match.
+Then we print the projected result.

+### Filtering

+Relational: It retrieves the schema and types information first.
+Then, creating projection schema: If the specified fields include all fields ('*'), the projection schema is set to the entire table schema.
+If specific fields are provided, it checks if each field exists in the table schema.
+Then, It creates a schema for the projection table based on the specified fields.
+Next, Iterating through chunks and printing filtered Rows: For each chunk obtained using _get_table_chunks, the method opens the file in read mode.
+It reads the typed rows from the chunk.
+For each typed row, if it meets the specified condition, It converts the row to a dictionary

+NoSQL: For each chunk obtained using _get_table_chunks, the method reads the documents from the chunk.
+For each document in the chunk, if it meets the specified condition: If the specified fields include all fields ('*'), the entire document is projected.
+Otherwise, only the specified fields are included in the projected document.

 ## Sorting